All Infigo Storefronts are linked to one Platform wide Print Location to begin with.

 Print Location Mapping

-To edit the mapping for your hotfolder, you simply need to click "Edit" under the "Mapping" column as highlighted in the screenshot below:
+To edit the mapping for your hotfolder, you simply need to click "Edit mapping" under the "Actions" column as highlighted in the screenshot below:

 This will bring up the hotfolder's mapping page where you can configure the mapping for each potential job property.
 A job property is simply some information that can be used to separate one job from another at a mapping level.

 For example, you can use the "Product Tag" dropdown to map products which have specific product tags to the hotfolder you are currently configuring.
 This will cause any outputs that end up in this print location and have the mapped product tag assigned to them an argument to go to this hotfolder.

 You could be more specific and not only map the product tag, but the category, so that an output file for a product which has the mapped product tag assigned to it and is part of the mapped category will have two arguments for going to this hotfolder instead of one.

 When a file is deciding where to go, it will go to the hotfolder it has the most arguments for.
 If your hotfolder is mapped to three properties, but the job only meets two of the mapping requirements, then the job will go to the next available hotfolder that it has valid mapping for.

 To help provide a better understanding of how mapping works, I have created a diagram (shown below) which represents six hotfolders across two print locations, and three colour-coded orders and their journey to their destination hotfolders.